shashihacks/insider1_sol/task3/solutions.md

 __1. What is the reason to have FW rules that prohibit IP packets with a source address inside the internal subnet to leave to the external interface?__

 - The above rule will block all connection to internet with source from internal subnet addresses.
-Firewall on the south uses `NAT` and connected to internet, hence internal network need not be exposed to connect to internet.In such case of accessing internet, the south firewall need to route  route the packets when trying to access the external network.
+Firewall on the south uses `NAT` and connected to internet, hence internal network need not be exposed to connect to internet.
+In such case of accessing internet, the south firewall need to route  route the packets when trying to access the external network.

 ### Exercise 5: Firewalling continued